 When the opportunity to come back to Bismarck came up, I jumped at it.
 Having lived in the Capital city for half my life, I realized this was home.

-Being a part of the News Leader and Country Morning Today is truly a rewarding experience every day.
+Being a part of the News Leader is truly a rewarding experience every day.

 Thanks for watching!